ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/using-rancher-cli/guide.pl-pl.md

 ## Objective

 Managed Rancher Service by OVHcloud provides a powerful platform for orchestrating Kubernetes clusters seamlessly.
-In this guide we will discover that in addition to the Rancher UI you can handle your Kubernetes clusters through the Ranhcer CLI.
+In this tutorial we will discover that in addition to the Rancher UI you can handle your Kubernetes clusters through the Ranhcer CLI.

 ## Requirements

-- A [Public Cloud project](https://www.ovhcloud.com/pl/public-cloud/) in your OVHcloud account
+- A [Public Cloud project](/links/public-cloud/public-cloud) in your OVHcloud account
 - An OVHcloud Managed Rancher Service (see the [creating a Managed Rancher Service](/pages/public_cloud/containers_orchestration/managed_rancher_service/create-update-rancher) guide for more information)
 - An access to the Rancher UI to operate it (see the [connecting to the Rancher UI](/pages/public_cloud/containers_orchestration/managed_rancher_service/create-update-rancher) guide for more information)